Aggie slide: A&T drops fourth straight to Delaware, 73-71

 "He's probably the best guard we've seen in this league.
 He's athletic, his motor never stops and he's lightning quick," the coach said.
 "He kept getting paint touches and hit a few threes tonight.
 We couldn't stop him from getting in the paint.
 He shot nine free throws and got seven rebounds.
 We did a good job on him at first, but he kept coming after us until he got it going."

 Reserve L.J.
-Owens added 11 for Delaware, which has won its last two games.
+Owens added 11 for Delaware, which has won its past two games.

 Watson finished with 21 points despite shooting 8-for-20.
 Duncan Powell got 19, Kam Woods scored 15 and Webster Filmore added 11.